Charter/Fractional private jet market share grows to 54.3%

 Private jets that fly under Part 135 – charter – and 91k – fractional – are shared by multiple users.
 Fractional jets have as many as 16 owners.
 Charter jets carry hundreds of different clients.

-In other words, all of the carbon outputs from materials and processes it takes to manufacture a private jet become amortized over numerous users instead of just a single owner.
+In other words, all the carbon emissions from the materials and processes used to manufacture a private jet are amortized across numerous users rather than a single owner.

 While a green focus may not drive the trend, it does add that benefit.